Are all Google accounts under your organisation's IT management?

 This is a common situation in companies that have not deployed Google services systematically.
 It leads to a belief that the organisation does not use any Google services at all.
 However, the situation is often quite different: Google services are almost always being used outside the scope of centralised IT management.

-Services such as Google Analytics, Google Ads, Google Maps API, and Google Datastudio are good examples.
+Services such as Google Analytics, Google Ads, Google Maps API, Google Play Store, and Google Datastudio are good examples.
 In these cases, the services are managed using Google accounts tied to an individual employee’s email address or even a personal @gmail.com account.

 Information security and business risks